Marcroth0/p1-secret-bar/README.md

 Although not a fault of my initial code, but a lack thereof, chrome auto-fill turns the background white.
 Considering I found it not to be going away from the theme of the website i left it "unfixed" at first.

 ![The Footer](./assets/readme/auto-fill-readme.png)

+## Features Left to Implement

+-   An image-analyzing software to determine whether or not it is in fact a happy dog.

 ## Deployment